-nonlawyer provides legal advice directly to another person, represents a litigant at a deposition or in a court or administrative proceeding, and drafts pleadings on behalf of a litigant.
-For example, Nevada courts have held that the following conduct violates NRS 7.285(1): (i) a nonlawyer inmate law library assistant appearing at a deposition to represent the pro se inmate defendant;251 (ii) a nonlawyer filing a complaint and appearing for a plaintiff as an attorney-in-fact pursuant to a power of attorney;252 (iii) a nonlawyer filing and prosecuting an appeal on behalf of a trust;253 (iv) a nonattorney president of the plaintiff corporation substituting in as counsel for the plaintiff corporation in the pending litigation;254 (v) a nonlawyer representing an unemployment compensation claimant in his appeal from the Employment Security Departments' denial of requested unemployment benefits;255 and (vi) a nonlawyer bankruptcy petition preparer preparing and filing a motion and order seeking the release of the debtor's funds on behalf of a debtor that had appeared in her Chapter 7 case pro se.256 None of the Nevada cases citing NRS 7.285(1) have found that a person violated NRS 7.285(1) where the person was engaged to provide legal services to an admitted lawyer in good standing with the Nevada State Bar where the person had no contact with the lawyer's clients.
+the plaintiff corporation in the pending litigation;289 (v) a nonlawyer representing an unemployment compensation claimant in his appeal from the Employment Security Departments' denial of requested unemployment benefits;290 and (vi) a nonlawyer bankruptcy petition preparer preparing and filing a motion and order seeking the release of the debtor's funds on behalf of a debtor that had appeared in her Chapter 7 case pro se.291 None of the Nevada cases citing NRS 7.285(1) have found that a person violated NRS 7.285(1) where the person was engaged to provide legal services to an admitted lawyer in good standing with the Nevada State Bar where the person had no contact with the lawyer's clients.

-LAWCLERK does not run afoul of Nevada's prohibition on the unauthorized practice of law because the Lawclerk does not have any client contact, the Lawclerk cannot sign or file any documents, the Lawclerk cannot appear in any court or other judicial or administrative proceeding, only the Attorney provides legal advice to clients, and the Lawclerk only provides the services delegated to him/her by the Attorney and under the Attorney's supervision.
+LAWCLERK does not run afoul of Nevada's prohibition on the unauthorized practice of law because unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed the Remote Associate does not have any client contact, the Remote Associate cannot sign or file any documents, the Remote Associate cannot appear in any court or other judicial or administrative proceeding, only the Hiring Attorney provides legal advice to clients, and the Remote Associate only provides the services delegated to them by the Hiring Attorney and under the Hiring Attorney's supervision.